leobrambillaglb/forecast/README.md

 ### TO DO
 * Add error handling in the OpenWeatherMapClient.
 Errors: service not avail, time out, not authorized, unknown cityId, etc
+* Add Unit and Integration testing
+* Fix the issue with the TimeZone used to format the Sunrise and Sunset times relative to the City requested.
+* Provide an easy way to add new Cities to the App. (a small CRUD for a City object can be easily added)
+* Improve logging
+* Add monitoring for metrics about OWM client usage

 ## Setup
 ### Source code